ObscureWare/-Outdated-Console.Operations/README.md

     ```

     (From version 0.1.9)
     (First table in each pair is in Ellipsis behaviour, second in Wrapping.)

     *One can still se error in splitting algorithm, when single punctuation character does not fit into last line...*
+    This has been fixed in version 0.1.11.

     ![](https://github.com/ObscureWare/Console.Operations/blob/master/demo/small_tables_0_1_9.png)